northcapen/frontend-nanodegree-mobile-portfolio/README.md

 2. Removed unnecessary determineDx function
 3. Document.getElementsByClassName is faster then document.querySelectorAll

+### Other optimizations
+Improved page load time by putting all new pizzas in container and attaching it to DOM only once.

 ### Problems
 60 fps: Still got large composite layers time (sometimes 20-30 ms).
 May be it is real problem?